girishmogaveera101/frameIQ/README.md

 # 🎬 FrameGuess - Guess the Movie from the Frame

-**FrameGuess** is a fun and challenging web-based game where users try to guess a movie based solely on a single frame from the film.
+**FrameIQ** is a fun and challenging web-based game where users try to guess a movie based solely on a single frame from the film.
 Designed for movie lovers and frame-spotting pros, this project lets users play, contribute new content, and track their guessing stats.

 ---